monster-js/monster-js/docs/main-concept/conditional-rendering.md

 # Conditional Rendering

-In the Weco JS framework, conditional rendering allows you to dynamically show or hide elements in your component's UI based on the evaluation of a condition.
+In the Monster JS framework, conditional rendering allows you to dynamically show or hide elements in your component's UI based on the evaluation of a condition.
 This is particularly useful for building interactive user interfaces where certain elements are shown or hidden based on user actions or the state of the application.

-This guide will explain how to implement conditional rendering using Weco JS's `v:if` directive and state management via the `createState` function.
+This guide will explain how to implement conditional rendering using Monster JS's `v:if` directive and state management via the `createState` function.

 ## Syntax for Conditional Rendering

-Weco JS provides a `v:if` directive that allows you to conditionally render HTML elements.
+Monster JS provides a `v:if` directive that allows you to conditionally render HTML elements.
 The directive works by evaluating an expression or state value.
 If the expression evaluates to `true`, the element is rendered; if it evaluates to `false`, the element is not rendered or removed.

 ### Example: